 Proper Method to Hold the Penis

 Drawing illustrating the proper method to hold the penis for an injection.
 Note that only the glans is held without touching the penile skin.
-Injection zones are along either side of the shaft at what would be 10 or 2 o’clock on a clock as pictured.
+Injection zones are along either side of the shaft at 10 or 2 o’clock on a clock, as pictured.

-A very low dose will be used in the office based on existing erectile function and then Dr. Engel will advise a starting dose at home.
-The dose should be increased by small increments after the starting dose, often as low as 2 on the syringe but more typically 4 or 5.
-Finding the right dose in this incremental way should avoid priapism and therefore is mandatory.
-Of course, this means that often the first several attempts will not result in intercourse.
+A very low dose will be used in the office based on existing erectile function, and then Dr. Engel will advise a starting dose at home.
+The dose should be increased by small increments after the starting dose, often as low as two on the syringe but more typically 4 or 5.
+Finding the right amount in this incremental way should avoid priapism and therefore is mandatory.
+Of course, this means that the first several attempts often will not result in intercourse.
 Patients should expect that.
-However, the dose should simply be increased each time until a dose that produces a firm erection adequate for satisfactory intercourse while not lasting over an hour is achieved.
+However, the dose should be increased each time until a dose that produces a firm erection adequate for satisfactory intercourse while not lasting over an hour is achieved.
 Patients should not think that they should stop increasing the dose at any point if a good erection does not occur.
-Occasionally, patients will need a high dose such as 80 or more.
-In these cases, the prescription can be adjusted to a higher strength solution at the next office visit.
+Occasionally, patients need a high dose, such as 80 or more.
+In these cases, the prescription can be adjusted to a higher-strength solution at the next office visit.

-Injections are very safe, as a negligible amount of medicine actually enters the patient’s bloodstream.
+Injections are safe, as a negligible amount of medicine enters the patient’s bloodstream.
 The main thing to avoid is priapism, which happens very rarely if starting with a low dose as instructed by us.
-If an erection is lasting beyond three hours, Sudafed should be taken immediately, and ice should be applied to the penis.
+If an erection lasts beyond three hours, Sudafed should be taken immediately, and ice should be applied to the penis.
 This really should be done on the way to an emergency room with the hope that the penis will get soft on the way in.
-An erection lasting four hours will usually be quite painful and requires an immediate visit to an emergency room – preferably George Washington or Sibley so that we may manage your care.
-Patients are told to alternate the sides of injection if possible or to avoid injecting in the same spot on either side repeatedly in an effort to reduce the risk of scarring which may occur.
-Patients are to perform an injection at most every other day, and very importantly to never give a “booster” injection if a good erection is not achieved with one injection which is one of the most common reasons for priapism.
+An erection lasting four hours will usually be quite painful and requires an immediate visit to an emergency room – please dial 911 or go to your nearest or favorite emergency room and ensure that Dr. Engel or Dr. Tobon are contacted to take part in your care.
+As a reminder, USW physicians have privileges at Reston Hospital Center, Holy Cross Hospital Silver Spring, and Holy Cross Hospital Germantown, but patients are strongly encouraged to go to their local emergency room if priapism occurs.
+Patients are told to alternate the sides of the injection if possible or to avoid injecting in the same spot on either side repeatedly to reduce the risk of scarring, which may occur.
+Patients are to inject at most every other day, and very importantly, to never give a “booster” injection if a good erection is not achieved with one injection, which is one of the most common reasons for priapism.

 In short, injection therapy should be the next step if pills fail.
-They are not rare, not “weird”, and are certainly used with far more regularity than the public is aware.
+They are not rare, not “weird,” and are certainly used with far more regularity than the public knows.
 They are a great solution, and all patients are strongly encouraged to try them before giving up on an active sex life.
 We will be more than happy to help you.